Cinnamon Trust, The

 Dementia UK

-Every three minutes in the UK someone develops dementia, and by 2025, it’s predicted that over one million people across the country will be living with this often devastating condition.
-Many families struggle to know where to turn and are left feeling overwhelmed, exhausted and alone.
+Every three minutes, someone develops dementia, and currently, nearly one million people across the UK are living with this often devastating condition.
+Many families struggle to know where to turn and are left feeling exhausted, overwhelmed and alone.